JadeChan03/rag-qa-fullstack/README.md

    **If you encounter SSL errors during Python installation via `pyenv`, follow the steps in the \***Troubleshooting: SSL Certificate Errors with pyenv**\* section below.**

 4. **Create and Activate the Virtual Environment**
-   To isolate dependencies and avoid conflicts, create a virtual environment.
+   <br>To isolate dependencies and avoid conflicts, create a virtual environment.

    **_On macOS/Linux:_**